Are you going to tow your car, but you have no idea of how much it weighs?

-This is a much better method than checking the list above because the weight can differ a lot of different equipment you have on your car model.
+This is a much better method than checking the list above because the weight can differ a lot depedning of different equipment you have on your car model.
 Here are some easy tips on how to find the car weight.

-Driver side Door: On almost all car models there is a sticker with the chassis number and different specifications on your car.
+Driver side door: On almost all car models, there is a sticker with the chassis number and different specifications on your car.
 This sticker can often be found on the body of your car behind the driver’s door.
 Open your driver’s door and check for any label near the central locking bracket.

-Call your Manufacturer: If you have your license plate number or the VIN-number, you can call your authorized dealer and ask them if they could find any specifications on your specific car model.
+Call your manufacturer: If you have your license plate number or the VIN-number, you can call your authorized dealer and ask them if they could find any specifications on your specific car model.

-Car Scale: Of course, there are several car scales out there which you can measure the exact weight of your car.
+Car scale: Of course, there are several car scales out there which you can measure the exact weight of your car.
 You can often find these at car junkyards and motor vehicle inspection places.

-So I guess we have covered the most things when it comes to car weights on different car types and models.
-If you have any other questions regarding the weight of the car, you are welcome to comment down below, and I will try to answer your questions as soon as possible.
+So I guess we have covered most things when it comes to car weights on different car types and models.
+If you have any other questions regarding the weight of the car, you are welcome to comment below, and I will try to answer your questions as soon as possible.
 If you want more car information, you can use our search function to search through our database of different car related articles.